NonNon-Works/nonnon-sheet-docs/EN/referencing-tables.md

 {% endcolumn %}

 {% column %}
-### Applying the Attribute to the fields in the referenced table
+### Apply the attribute to fields in the referencing table

-Implement a separate table that references another table.
+Create a separate table that references the earlier table.

-Implement a field in the data class with the same type as the T in IRelationalData.
+Add a field whose type matches the key type `T` used by the referenced data class (or an array when using `MultiDataRelationCell`).

-Apply an Attribute that inherits from CellCustomAttribute to this field (in this case, either SampleTableRefAttribute or MultiSampleTableRefAttribute).
+Apply the attribute you defined (in this case `SampleTableRef` or `MultiSampleTableRef`).
 {% endcolumn %}
 {% endcolumns %}